Advanced Setup

 NWS County Code: You can find your Count Code at the NWS website at “alerts.weather.gov” website.
 Typically the code is 3 capital letters and 3 digits.

-Note: You must also turn on the “AutoSky Check Advisories” Time Event in the “Manage Timed Events” section – this enables the crontab which checks for advisories every 5 minutes.
+Note: You must also turn on the “AutoSky Check Advisories” Timed Event in Timed Events Setup – this enables the crontab which checks for advisories every so many minutes.

 Streaming Audio Setup Section